Spreading of droplets under various gravitational accelerations: Specifications

 \subsection{Microgravity platform}

-The \textsc{vip-drop\textsuperscript{2}} module is designed for the \gls{zarm} drop tower (see Figure \ref{fig:exp_full}) situated in Bremen, Germany~\cite{Dittus1990, Dittus1991, VonKampen2005}.
-The \SI{146}{\m} high tower offers the possibility to perform experiments in weightlessness by letting the experiment fall for approx.~\SI{4.6}{\s} in an evacuated tube so that aerodynamic drag is avoided and free-falling conditions are achieved.
-The available time for such a \enquote{flight} can be essentially doubled by first catapulting the experiment module to the top of the tower.
-Under these conditions, the experiment module is effectively in microgravity for approx.~\SI{9.5}{\s}, with an acceleration of $10^{-5} g$ (where $g \approx \SI{9.81}{\meter\per\second\square}$ is the gravity of Earth).
+The \textsc{vip-drop\textsuperscript{2}} module is designed for the \gls{zarm} drop tower (see Fig.~\ref{fig:exp_full}) situated in Bremen, Germany~\cite{Dittus1990, Dittus1991, VonKampen2005}.
+This drop tower offers the possibility to perform experiments in weightlessness by letting the experiment fall for approx.~\SI{4.6}{\s} in an evacuated tube, hence avoiding aerodynamic drag to achieve true free-falling conditions.
+The available time for such \enquote{flight} can be essentially doubled by first catapulting the experiment module to the top of the tower.
+Under these conditions, the experiment module is effectively in microgravity for approx.~\SI{9.3}{\s}, with a residual acceleration smaller than $\approx 10^{-4} g$ (where $g \approx \SI{9.81}{\meter\per\second\square}$ is Earth's gravitational acceleration).

-The high quality microgravity obtained in the \gls{zarm} drop tower allows to conduct experiments that are very sensitive to gravity-jitters.
-This high quality is important in droplet-spreading experiments, since in principle, yield-stress fluid droplets could be sensitive to vibration-induced deformations that complicate the measurements \cite{Garg2021}.
+The high quality of microgravity that is obtained in the \gls{zarm} drop tower allows to conduct experiments that are very sensitive to gravity-jitters.
+This is important in droplet-spreading experiments in order to avoid possible effects of vibrations and gravity jitters on the spreading~\cite{Garg2021}.